What Services are Provided in Substance Use Disorder Services?

 Substance use disorder services, also known as addiction services, deal with the treatment of addiction.
 They seek to treat patients addicted to drugs, alcohol, or both.
 Usually, these services are offered in an outpatient setting.
 Outpatient services typically involve therapy, education, and counseling.
 Some inpatient programs offer detox, detoxification, or alcohol or drug rehab.

 Substance use disorder services provide treatment to people who need help controlling their substance use.
 Services range from outpatient treatment to residential treatment and everything in between.
 Services also vary in the type of treatment provided.
+For instance, individuals addicted to substances like cocaine or opioids might require ibogaine treatment centers, while alcoholics might benefit more from behavioral or medication-assisted therapy.
 Mental health treatment may be offered, or it may be offered in conjunction with a physical rehab program.
 Treatment services may also be offered in an outpatient or inpatient setting.
 Here we will look at some of the services provided in substance use disorder services.

 Behavioral health integration